hoanggphucc31/hoanggphucc31/README.md

 - 👋 Hi, I’m @hoanggphucc31
 - 👀 Now, I'm a student in University of engineering and technology and FPT
 - 🌱 I’m currently learning C#
 - 💞️ My dream is to become an engineer ><
+- 🤞 I'm working for FPT software
 - 📫 How to reach me
 Facebook: https://www.facebook.com/anyone831
 Instagram: https://www.instagram.com/hoanggphuc_31/